 Your privacy, dignity, and confidentiality are very important to us.

-The Iowa State University Student Counseling Service is a component of the Iowa State University Health Care Providers.
+Iowa State University Student Counseling Services (SCS) is a component of the Iowa State University Health Care Providers.
 As a Iowa State University Health Care Provider, we abide by the Privacy Practices outlined in the Notice of Privacy Practices for Iowa State University Health Care Providers.
-When you come to SCS for you initial walk-in, you will be asked to acknowledge in writing that you have seen this notice.
+When you come to SCS for you initial appointment, you will be asked to acknowledge in writing that you have seen this notice.
 We recommend you review it carefully as it describes how medical information about you may be used and disclosed as well as how to access this information, In addition to the pdf version available on this page, we also maintain copies in our waiting and at the front desk.

 As spelled out in our Privacy Practices we adhere to the recent federal law, Health Insurance Portability and Accountability Act to guard your “protected health information”.
 Further, we are also guided by our professional code of ethics, which state that all services of the Student Counseling Service are strictly confidential.
 SCS staff typically cannot release any information regarding clients, or the services they receive, to anyone outside of the Student Counseling Service without the written permission of the client.
 In those rare situations in which students indicate a high likelihood of harming themselves or others, SCS staff may be legally required to release client information (with or without written consent) to protect the safety and will-being of the person(s) involved.
 Further, all counseling staff are considered “mandated reporters” under Iowa law, meaning that in certain situations we are compelled to report suspected cases of child abuse, elder abuse, and depended adult abuse to the proper authorities.

-Communication with SCS
+Communication with Student Counseling Services

 There are a number of ways in which you may communicate with SCS or request that SCS staff communicate with you.
 While no method involving modern technology can be guaranteed completely foolproof, SCS staff will be guided by your permissions and preferences for communicating with you and will always attempt to safeguard your privacy.
 The Client Information Form, which is completed prior to a student’s first appointment, allows you to specify which methods are acceptable to you for SCS to make contact and also which is your preferred method.